timbledum/budgeting-webbook/docs/introduction-to-excel.md

 ![New row issue][rowissue]

 This is a common pitfall in Excel and happens often, so be aware of this – the most simple work around generally is to insert a row or column in the middle of a range rather than at the end or the beginning.
-[In the next section](#data-ranges-and-tables), we will see one way to solve this issue.
+[Excel tables](#data-ranges-and-tables) are one great way to solve this issue.

-### Data ranges and tables

 ### Data types and number formatting